Taraxa-project/taraxa-platform/services/explorer-indexer/README.md

 Explorer indexer service built with event-driven architecture.
 Fetches data from the [Taraxa Node](https://github.com/Taraxa-project/taraxa-node)'s GraphQL endpoints and subscribes to its RPCWs `eth_subscribe` methods.

+## Module structure

+### Patterns

+The application consists of seven modules:

+- Connector
+- DAG
+- Health
+- Historical Sync
+- Live Sync
+- PBFT
+- Transaction

+#### Services

+Each module follows the service pattern: in each of them you'll find a service class that holds the business necessary to complete the target flows.

+#### Producers

+In modules that implement queueing you'll find producers.
+Producers are tasked with populating the queues with jobs using the relevant services.

+#### Consumers

+In the same modules you'll find consumers that fullfill jobs from their target queues via executing service methods in the right circumstances and order. **Note**: **Certain consumers can be producers too**.

 ## Prerequisites

 - Redis.